carlonlv/Data-Challenge-2019/Report.md

 To do the predictions, we decided to apply the seasonal ARIMA model to model our data.
 For each province's each variable, depending on the behavior of our information set, a S-ARIMA model with optimal parameters will be selected to do the modeling.
 The optimal parameters for each model will be selected using R-function auto.arima, by choosing the parameters to correspond to the lowest Akaike Information Criterion.
 Also, auto.arima will also select the appropriate order for integration if the time series is non-stationary.
 Based on our fitted S-ARIMA models, we are able to do the forecast for future values of those variables such as Entry and Exit for each province, and we will also be able to construct a prediction interval for each future value.
 To be more specific, basically, we divided the data set into 95 different subsets based on provinces and industries.
 Then we train our model and do the forecast for each province's each industry.
 Then depending on whether the time series data shows a signal of a stochastic trend, the auto.arima function will decide to difference our times series for several times or not, to make the time series stationary.
 For some subsets of our data, there may exist a signal of the seasonal pattern in the time series, then the auto.arima function will select appropriate seasonal orders for AR and MA parts of our model, which will take into account the seasonality in our time series.
 For each optimal S-ARIMA model selected by the function auto.arima, we can then forecast the values up to the fourth quarter in 2019.
 We implemented the above statistical model with R, you need to have "forecast" library correctly installed, and the dataset imported.
-The you can run the function "timeseries.predict" and provide the dataset impored, "variable" equals to any one from {"Exit", "Entry", "Opening", "Closing", "Active"}, and "forecast.time" equals to the number of quaters you want to predict since Q3 of the year 2017.
+The you can run the function "timeseries.predict" and provide the dataset imported, "variable" equals to any one from {"Exit", "Entry", "Opening", "Closing", "Active"}, and "forecast.time" equals to the number of quarters you want to predict since Q3 of the year 2017.
 The function will save the predicted results in .csv files and the predicted plots in .jpg format.
 You can find the generated files in Documents if you are a windows user, in #yourusername# folder if you are a mac user.
 To view or download the code, please visit [https://github.com/carlonlv/Data-Challenge-2019/blob/master/R%20scripts/tsa.r](https://github.com/carlonlv/Data-Challenge-2019/blob/master/R%20scripts/tsa.r).

 ## Statistical Results